collamaf/SimCalibratore/README_Calibratore.md

 2018.07.17 by MorettiR
 - Fixed bug in geometry relative to Dummy placement.
 - Addition of another solid Dummy2 for stepping action in -GaSet 2 case.
-- Example of a line comad for the optimal choice of the absorber type: ./exampleb1 -GaSet 2 -CaseDepth -40 -Source 4 -AbsD 0 -AbsT 1 -AbsMat 2 -AppMat 1 -Z 0.5 -PosAbs 1 -PterD 5 -PterT 3 ../run1.mac
+- Example of a line comad for the optimal choice of the absorber type: ./exampleb1 -GaSet 2 -CaseDepth -40 -Source 4 -AbsD 0 -AbsT 1 -AbsMat 2 -AppMat 1 -Z 0.5 -PosAbs 1 -ScintD 5 -ScintT 3 ../run1.mac

 2018.07.19 by MorettiR
 - File name fixed.